joshbrew/sComponent/README.md

 export const state = new StateManager({ }); //globally available state object

-//alt to linker.
-These components share their state with the global state, and changes propagate both directions with setState export class sComponent extends Component {
+//These components share their state with the global state, and changes propagate both directions with setState export class sComponent extends Component {

     statemgr=state